-Our previous post featuring the video, “Thirty Million” gives helpful information on the dangers that flooding brings to Bangladesh.
+Our previous post featuring the video “Thirty Million” gives helpful information on the dangers that flooding brings to Bangladesh.

 What the study revealed

-Bangladesh needs more resilient infrastructure
+Bangladesh needs a more resilient infrastructure system

 Findings and recommendations